-Getting started in construction isn’t just for new graduates.
-If you’re changing careers or coming to the industry later, you’ll find lots of opportunities to make a good living while picking up new skills.
-If you’re coming back to construction after a break, there are more chances than ever to boost your qualifications.
+Getting started in construction isn’t just for graduates.
+If you’re changing careers, you’ll find discover an exciting new career while picking up new skills.
+If you’re returning to construction after a break, there are more chances than ever to boost your qualifications.

 Joanne had worked in childcare for more than 20 years but felt like she needed a change.
 One day she looked out of an 11th floor window, saw a crane at work and thought, “I can do that”.
 Now she’s in the middle of clocking up the 1000 hours of the crane time she needs to get her operators card.